eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 ### Basics

-An asset class groups investments that show similar characteristics, for example stocks and bonds behave quite differently.
+An asset class groups investments that show similar characteristics.
+For example, stocks and bonds behave quite differently.
-Each asset class has its own profile of risk, volatility and possible range of returns.
+Each asset class has its own profile of risk, volatility and a possible range of returns.
-**Diversifying** is really important because it avoids putting all your eggs in one basket of common risk.
+**Diversifying** is very important because it avoids putting all your eggs in one basket of common risk.

 In addition to diversification, **correlation** is also an important aspect to consider.
-Correlation is a statistical measure of how two things move in relation to each other (but not saying which causes which to move).
+Correlation is a statistical measure of how two things move compared to each other (but not saying which causes which to move).
 Having asset classes with low (or negative) correlation to each other can mean that when one goes down, the others **tend** to be unaffected (or even move up if negatively correlated).